Operation Spectrum: Habeas corpus

 After the re-arrests, four of the detainees – Teo Soh Lung, Kenneth Tsang Chi Seng, Wong Souk Yee and Kevin Desmond de Souza – were issued with one-year detention orders.
 They engaged Anthony Lester and Geoffrey Robertson, Queen's Counsels (QC) from the United Kingdom, to apply to the High Court for writs of habeas corpus, a legal action that requires a person under arrest to be brought before a judge to challenge detention lacking sufficient cause or evidence.
 They were unsuccessful.
 They then appealed to the Court of Appeal.
 In a landmark ruling, the Court of Appeal ordered the four detainees to be released but they were immediately re-arrested under new detention orders.
 The detainees filed fresh applications for writs of habeas corpus, but – with the exception of Teo – later withdrew their applications and were released.
 Teo's application was dismissed by the High Court after the government amended the Constitution and the Internal Security Act to reverse the Court of Appeal's earlier decision.
-The amendments were expressed to operate retrospectively.
+The amendments were expressed to operate retroactively.

 The legality of these amendments was unsuccessfully challenged by Teo in Teo Soh Lung v.
 Minister for Home Affairs (1989–1990) and Vincent Cheng in Cheng Vincent v.
 Minister for Home Affairs (1990).